glenux/docker-debian-repository/README.md

 Debian-repository for Docker
 ============================

+A local repository for publishing deb files for use with apt.

 This docker box provides an apt repository based on the tool reprepro.
 The repository is served by an nginx server.